ticklepoke/citi-team-18/README.md

 -   Built the login page with 2FA capabilities.

+-   Built the past transactions page

 ### Lester Tay

--   Built the transaction page
+-   Built the transaction sending page